JM/MPH: Public Health and Law

 - Students must apply to and be accepted into each school separately in order to be eligible for a dual degree.

-- All applications to Rollins are completed through the Schools of Public Health Application Service (SOPHAS).
+- All applications to Rollins are completed through SOPHAS – The Centralized Application Service for Public Health.

 - For instructions on applying to the Emory University School of Law, click here.

 - For instructions on applying to Rollins, click here.

 The MPH/JM dual degree program is designed to enhance a student’s knowledge and professional pursuits with legal grounding relevant to their profession in public health.
 Professionals in the U.S. public health sector are constantly required to adapt to new realities, including the law as it applies to matters of public health, patient care, human rights, privacy, environmental, policy, and interrelated issues.
 A legal grounding in the basics of contracts, in addition to laws related to health research, policy, and regulation, enables our students to better assess organizational risk, make informed decisions, and contribute in more significant ways to their organizations and the people they serve.

 Candidates for the dual degree should apply to and be accepted by both Rollins and Emory Law School as the schools maintain independent application procedures.

 The first three semesters of the program are spent at Rollins (fall, spring, fall).
 The last two semesters are spent at Emory Law School (spring, fall).
 The student must register and pay tuition for three semesters at Rollins at the accelerated rate and two semesters at the Law School, but may take courses in either school.
 Rollins scholarships and grants are applicable only to those semesters in which the student is in residency in the Rollins School of Public Health.